NorthBridge/playbook/README.md

 	pip install virtualenvwrapper
 	# Go to the project directory

+	#make sure you are in the directory playbook (if you do "ls" in your command line you will find there is another folder called playbook--don't go in there. stay here.)

+	export WORKON_HOME=$HOME/.virtualenvs
+	source /usr/local/bin/virtualenvwrapper.sh

 	mkvirtualenv playbook

 	# The next command is only necessary if you are not already using the created virtualenv
 	workon playbook